Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-angular.md

 # Call the Microsoft Graph API with an Angular app

-The purpose of this topic is to walk through the process of connecting to and calling the Microsoft Graph API.
-This topic won't create an app from scratch, but will guide you through the authentication process and making a call to the Microsoft Graph API.
-The source code in this [repository](https://github.com/OfficeDev/O365-angular-Unified-API-Connect) is the result of applying the concepts in this topic to a simple Angular app.
+In this article we look at the minimum tasks required to connect your application to Office 365 and call the Microsoft Graph API.
+We use code from the [Office 365 Angular Connect sample using Microsoft Graph](https://github.com/OfficeDev/O365-Angular-Unified-API-Connect) to explain the main concepts that you have to implement in your app.

 ## Prerequisites

 This topic assumes you have the following.